leca-dev/RFate/README.md

-mechanisms driving vegetation dynamics, structure and diversity, such as **demographic cycle**, obviously, but also **seeds dispersal**, **abiotic filtering** or **biotic interactions** (through the competition for resources like light availability or soil suitability).
+mechanisms driving vegetation dynamics, structure and diversity, such as **demographic cycle**, obviously, but also **seeds dispersal**, **abiotic filtering** or **biotic interactions** (through the competition for resources like light availability or soil nutrient availability).

 If **primary succession** is the most obvious ecological process that can be modelled with `FATE`, events related to **secondary succession**